agk1190/nmeatrax-firmware/README.md

-# nmeatrax-firmware
+# NMEATrax Firmware
-Firmware for NMEATrax.
+Firmware for NMEATrax device.

+NMEATrax is a Capstone Project from Camosun College in Victoria, BC, Canada.

+More information about NMEATrax: https://elexprep.wixsite.com/nmeatrax